Dolbeault Harmonic $(1,1)$-forms on $4$-dimensional compact quotients of Lie Groups with a left invariant almost Hermitian structure: Introduction

 Otherwise, $h^{1,1}_\delbar(M,J,\omega)=b^-$. \end{theorem} Recall that if $\omega$ is Gauduchon, then the space of Dolbeault harmonic $(1,1)$-forms is expressed by

-See \cite{piovani-parma} for a self contained survey of the just mentioned results.
+See \cite{piovani-parma} for a self contained survey of the above results.
 See \cite{Ho,PT4} for similar results about Bott-Chern harmonic forms on compact almost Hermitian $4$-manifolds.
 See also \cite{cattaneo-tardini-tomassini,piovani-tardini,tardini-tomassini-dim6} for other interesting results concerning Dolbeault and Bott-Chern harmonic forms on compact almost Hermitian manifolds of higher dimension.

 Note that, in the integrable case, it is well known that a compact complex surface $(M,J)$ admits a K\"ahler metric if and only if $b^1$ is even, and $b^1$ is even if and only if $h^{1,1}_{\delbar}=b^-+1$, see e.g., \cite{BPV}.
 Looking at \cite[Proposition 6.1]{HZ} and \cite[Theorem 3.7]{TT}, on a $4$-manifold endowed with a non integrable almost Hermitian structure, one might expect that $h^{1,1}_{\delbar}=b^-+1$ if and only if the metric is globally conformally almost K\"ahler, see \cite[Question 3.3]{Ho}.
 However, in the non integrable case, it might happen that $h^{1,1}_{\delbar}=b^-+1$ when the almost Hermitian metric is not globally conformally almost K\"ahler.
-Indeed, in \cite{PT5}, Tomassini and the author of the present paper proved that $h^{1,1}_{\delbar}=b^-+1$ on a explicit example of a $4$-dimensional compact almost complex manifold endowed with a non globally conformally almost K\"ahler metric.
+Indeed, in \cite{PT5}, Tomassini and the author of the present paper proved that $h^{1,1}_{\delbar}=b^-+1$ on an explicit example of a $4$-dimensional compact almost complex manifold endowed with a non globally conformally almost K\"ahler metric.

 Nonetheless, it is reasonable to expect $h^{1,1}_\delbar$ to detect almost K\"ahlerness in some other sense, as in the integrable case.
 Indeed, Zhang recently raised the following \begin{question}[{\cite[Section 2.5]{zhang-parma}}] Let $(M,J)$ be a compact almost complex $4$-manifold.
 Is it true that $(M,J)$ admits an almost K\"ahler metric if and only if